-There's a myth about freelance life that it largely comprises lounging around in your pants watching endless box sets.
+There's a myth about working as a freelance designer that it largely comprises lounging around in your pants watching Netflix.

 And while there may well be the opportunity to plunge into a YouTube vortex without colleagues glimpsing snatches of 'Monkey Riding a Pig' or Father Ted reruns, in reality working for yourself demands the stamina and discipline of a marathon runner.

 What's more, while your PAYE counterparts can sit back knowing that a payslip will magically appear in their bank account every month, you've not only got to hustle for the work and then do the work, but you even have to fight to get paid for it too.

 You're on your own.
 But don't lose focus.
 Here are 25 tips for staying sane as a freelancer…

 With nobody to crack the whip, the biggest hurdles are psychological.
 The possibility to procrastinate is infinite; but a fridge clean enough to pass the Foods Standards Agency's most rigorous testing and a Pantone-ordered pencil case won't make a blank page any less terrifying, and the post-procrastination guilt can make starting all the more daunting.

 Knowing yourself is key, as is a strict regime to suit your peak productivity.
 "I think in the morning, and do in the afternoon," graphic artist Pâté, aka Paul Pateman, explains.
 "Ideas, colour choices, and so on, I work on in the morning, and then social media, invoicing and PR in the afternoons."